 80-90 years old — Christmas?
 You call this shit Christmas?!?
 When I was a kid, THAT was Christmas!
 We used to…….[flatline]

-Chris Illuminati is a father and a recovering asshole.
-Follow Chris on Twitter.
+Chris Illuminati is a father of two and a recovering asshole.
+He discusses both on his popular Instagram account, @messagewithabottle.